nginx/unit-docs/source/configuration.rst

 .. note::

-   HTTPS proxying is not supported yet.
+   The HTTPS scheme is not supported yet.

 .. _configuration-upstreams: